madrury/mtg-draftbot/README.md

 This script creates a default weight for each card in each archetype based on the card's color identity and rarity.

-You may want to edit these default weights with your own opinions about what cards are good or bad, or to acieve some desirable behaviour from the simulated drafters.
+You may want to edit these default weights with your own opinions about what cards are good or bad, or to achieve some desirable behaviour from the simulated drafters.
 The nested dictionary format is not particularly useful for editing, so you may want to use the `dicts-to-tuples` dictionary of tuples format that is more convenient for editing:

 ```
 $ python scripts/dicts-to-tuples.py < m20-weights.json